uschwartz/FCE_HeLa/README.md

 ## Content
 Code used to analyze higher order structures of chromatin.

+## Data
+The raw and processed MNase-seq data is deposited at GEO repository under the accession number GSE100401.

 ## Cite
 If you use the provided code in your research, generally it is appropriate to cite the following paper: